enyioman/Project2/Project2.md

 GRANT ALL ON example_database.* TO <'example_user'>@'%';
 ```

-To to test if the new user has the proper permissions to log into the MySQL console again, this time use the custom user credentials:
+To test if the new user has the proper permissions to log into the MySQL console again, this time use the custom user credentials:

 ```
 mysql -u <example_user> -p